Public Path Orders

 DIVERSION ORDERS - Used to Divert an existing Right of Way.
 The landowner can apply to have an existing right of way diverted.
 However the diverted way must not be less 'convenient'.

-CREATION ORDERS - Used to create a new Right of Way.
-The highways authority (County Council) can issue such an order where there is a demonstated need and taking into account other factors.
 EXTINGUISHMENT ORDERS - Used to Extinguish a Right of Way.
 This can only be made on the grounds that a right of way is not needed for public use.
-Orders go through various legal stages - your bridleway is not on the definitive map until the order is CONFIRMED.
+Orders go through various legal stages - your bridleway is not on the definitive map until the order is Confirmed.

-Also See Guide to Definitive Map by Natural England - an excellent introduction
+to Definitive Map by Natural England